joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 ## Customer Discovery

 Customer discovery is a process that helps startups gain a deep understanding of their potential customers in order to validate and refine their business idea.
 The process involves engaging with potential customers to understand their needs, preferences, and pain points, and to gather feedback on the startup's product or service.

-The goal of customer discovery is to help startups develop a product or service that meets a real market need.
 By understanding their customers' needs, startups can create a product that people will actually use and pay for, which is essential for the success of the business.

-Here are the steps involved in conducting customer discovery:

-1. Identify your target customer segments: The first step is to identify the groups of people who are most likely to be interested in your product or service.
+1. Identify your target customer segments, which are the groups of people who are most likely to be interested in your product or service.
 This may involve conducting market research to understand the size and characteristics of your potential customer segments.

-2. Develop hypotheses about your customers' needs: Based on your understanding of your target customer segments, develop hypotheses about their needs and pain points.
+2. Develop hypotheses about your customers' needs: Based on each target customer segment, develop hypotheses about their needs and pain points.
 These hypotheses will guide your customer discovery efforts.

-3. Engage with potential customers: Once you have hypotheses about your customers' needs, you can start engaging with potential customers to validate or refine them.
-This may involve conducting surveys, interviews, or focus groups to gather feedback on your product or service.
+3. Engage with potential customers, to validate your hypotheses and refine them.
+This may involve conducting surveys, interviews, or focus groups to gather feedback.

-4. Test your hypotheses: As you engage with potential customers, test your hypotheses about their needs and pain points.
-Use the feedback you gather to refine your hypotheses and develop a better understanding of your customers.

-5. Iterate and refine: Customer discovery is an iterative process, so use the feedback you gather to refine your product or service and test it with potential customers again.
+4. Iterate and refine: Customer discovery is an iterative process, so use the feedback you gather to refine your product or service and test it with potential customers again.
 This may involve making changes to your product or service, your target customer segments, or your value proposition.

-6. Develop a customer-centric mindset: Finally, it's important to develop a customer-centric mindset throughout your organization.
+5. Develop a customer-centric mindset throughout your organization.
 By focusing on your customers' needs and preferences, you can create a product or service that truly meets their needs and stands out in the market.

 ## Customer discovery questions